 And if you are from the Kansas City area, where Sproles turned heads at Olathe North High School, you know he’s one of the best players to hail from Kansas.
 Ever.

 Talk about a cool throwback.
 He also gives hopes to all the little guys out there that love to play the game.

 The jersey color has changed over the years.
 Sproles also grew a little bit, too.
 However, these pee wee football highlights shared by the Eagles are downright filthy and should make your jaw drop.

 The elusiveness and incredible burst have been around forever, and it’s why he continues to climb up the top 10 in NFL all-purpose yards as a 36-year-old specialist in Philly.

-Since he was taken in the fourth round of the 2005 NFL Draft, Sproles has racked up nearly 3,500 rushing yards, almost 5,000 receiving yards, over 11,000 return yards and has scored 64 total touchdowns.
+Since he was taken in the fourth round of the 2005 NFL Draft, Sproles racked up more than 3,500 rushing yards, almost 5,000 receiving yards, over 11,000 return yards and scored 64 total touchdowns before retiring in 2019.

 But before he took the NFL by storm, he was a stud at K-State.
 And before that, well, he juked out plenty of football teams as a young kid.

 These are the type of offseason highlights we all crave before training camp opens, and the New England Patriots and quarterback Tom Brady defend yet another Super Bowl title from last season.